sz16900/tic-tac-toe-ruby/README.md

-# tic-tac-toe
+# [Javascript Project: Weather App]

+In this project, I am going to make a Javascript weather application to demonstrate mastery of bundling javascript modules with webpack, async/await function and handling errors.
+Awesomized with Bootswatch.
+This project is completed by Seth Zea, in partial requirements of the Microverse cirriculum.

+---

+# [Ruby Project: Tic Tac Toe (The Game)]

-Tic tac toe!
-(The Game).
-Developed to demostrate mastery of Object Oriented Programming principles in Ruby.This project is completed by Seth Zea and Jose Fernandez Caminero, in partial requirements of the Microverse cirriculum.
+Developed to demostrate mastery of Object Oriented Programming principles in Ruby, Test Driven Development with rspec and pair-programming principles via Zoom.This project is completed by Seth Zea and Jose Fernandez Caminero, in partial requirements of the Microverse cirriculum.

 ---